almidi/ESPRemote/README.md

 ## Firmware

 Using the _[Espressif ESP-12](https://docs.platformio.org/en/latest/boards/espressif8266/esp12e.html)_ module offers great flexibility in existing firmware options.
-For now the board is usign the _[ESPHome](https://esphome.io/index.html)_ firmware designed for seemless intergation with the _[HomeAssistant](https://www.home-assistant.io)_ platform.
+Currently the _[ESPHome](https://esphome.io/index.html)_ firmware is used, designed for seemless intergation with the _[HomeAssistant](https://www.home-assistant.io)_ platform.

 Due to the device not beign intended as a development board, an FTDI chip was excluded from the design, leaving the need for a small 6-pin SH 1.0mm micro jst connector as a UART interface.